corpus-io/tokenize.it-smart-contracts/docs/using_the_contracts.md

 - `_token` : address of the token deployed when creating the new company

-The contract needs to be given minting right in the company token contract by calling `setUpMinter` from an address which has the role of the Minter Admin.
+The contract needs to be given minting right in the company token contract by calling `setMintingAllowance` from an address which has the role of the Minter Admin.
 In that call, an allowance needs to be given which matches the `_maxAmountOfTokenToBeSold` of tokens.

 An investor can buy tokens by calling the `buy(uint _amount)` function.
 `_amount` ist the amount of tokens he/she is buying.